TIME COUNTING FORWARDS FROM THE BIG BANG to 420 Million years before the Present

 (SFEC, 2/28/99, BR p.1)

-4 Bil BC In 2000 evidence in sedimentary rocks off of Greenland indicated chemical evidence of early life from about this time.
+4Bil BC In 2000 evidence in sedimentary rocks off of Greenland indicated chemical evidence of early life from about this time.

 (SFC, 12/1/00, p.A21)

-4Bil BC-3.5Bil BC Volcanic activity on Mars began during this period and lasted a few hundred million years.
+4Bil BC - 3.5Bil BC Volcanic activity on Mars began during this period and lasted a few hundred million years.
 Sulphur rich gases transformed the planet into a very acidic environment.

 (Econ, 4/22/06, p.77)

-4Bil BC–543 Mil BC Precambrian Period
+4Bil BC - 543 Mil BC The Precambrian Period

 (www.paleoportal.org/time_space/period.php?period_id=17)

-4Bil BC-3.8Bil BC The likely period of time over which life first developed on Earth.
+4Bil BC - 3.8Bil BC The likely period of time over which life first developed on Earth.

 (NH, 9/97, p.84)

-4Bil BC-0 In 1998 Richard Fortey published "Life: A Natural History of the First Four Billion Years of Life on Earth.
+4Bil BC - 0 In 1998 Richard Fortey published "Life: A Natural History of the First Four Billion Years of Life on Earth.

 (SFEC, 4/12/98, BR p.7)

-3.98 The oldest rocks yet known occur in west Greenland and date to this time +/- 170 million years.
+3.98Bil BC Rocks dating to this time, +/-170 million years, occur in west Greenland.
 They reveal features that are not seen in any younger formations.
 They are very metamorphosed rocks and granites, showing sworled and whispy structures more involved and complex than any that have been produced on a wide scale since.
+In 2010 older rock was identified on Baffin Island, Canada.

-(DD-EVTT, p.36,89)
+(DD-EVTT, p.36,89)(http://geology.com/press-release/ancient-mantle-rocks/)

-3.9 Billion The first cells of the superfamily of organisms called eukaryotes (cells with nuclei) began.
+3.9Bil BC The first cells of the superfamily of organisms called eukaryotes (cells with nuclei) began.
 A gene that codes for the enzyme telomerase was thought to date back to this time.

 (SFC, 8/15/97, p.A3)